RawatRahul14/SageMaker-Project/README.md

     ```
 3. Enter your AWS Access Key ID, Secret Access Key, and Region when prompted.
 Make sure all three are provided for successful configuration.

-## Dataset
+## Datasets
-The dataset for this project consists of mobile phone features and their respective price categories.
+- The dataset for the Machine Learning project consists of mobile phone features and their respective price categories.
 The dataset includes features such as:

     - RAM
     - Battery life
     - Screen size
     - Camera quality
     - And more…

+- Whereas the dataset for the Deep Learning project consists total of 5000 images of cats and dogs (1000 each for training data and 500 for validation data).

 > Make an empty s3 bucket, where you can save this file.